Press Release No: 12/24

 The summer school explored how the rise in populism and extreme political parties in Europe adds to security threats, alongside current conflicts.
 The increase in anti-Semitism, anti-Muslim, and anti-Christian sentiment raises the risk of attacks on worship places, worshippers, and religious leaders.

-As part of the project Safer and Stronger Communities in Europe, participants received training from Nicole Wood, Deputy Director of the Centre for Faith-Based and Neighbourhood Partnerships within the US Department of Homeland Security.
-She emphasised, "The protection of places of worship and cultural heritage is critical as an expression of religious freedom.
-The faith community must support those suffering mentally, physically, emotionally, financially, and legally."
+As part of the project Safer and Stronger Communities in Europe, participants received training from Nicole Wood, Deputy Director of the Center for Faith-Based and Neighborhood Partnerships within the US Department of Homeland Security.
+She emphasized, "The protection of places of worship and cultural heritage is critical as an expression of religious freedom.
+The faith community can play a vital role for those suffering mentally, physically, emotionally, financially, and legally."

 The Summer School on Human Rights has been held annually since 2013.